RomanSanAntonio/Gear-modeling-language/README.md

 ## Code Blocks

-**DISCLAIMER!** These code blocks are written in C. If you do not know C, I highly suggest learning that before learning the rest of GML.
+**DISCLAIMER!** These code blocks are written in C++.
+If you do not know C++, I highly suggest learning that before learning the rest of GML.
-You are still enabled to use GML without C, but to get the full functionallity of GML, please learn C.
+You are still enabled to use GML without C++, but to get the full functionallity of GML, please learn C++.

 These code blocks can be placed anywhere inside of curly braces `{}`